conan-io/conan-io.github.io/_posts/2021-08-09-Modern-docker-images.markdown

 {% endhighlight %}

 Similar execution, same result.
-Instead of creating a temporary Docker container, we executed it on background.
-All the Conan commands are passed via `docker exec` command.
+Instead of creating a temporary Docker container, we executed it in the background.
+All container commands are passed by ``conan exec`` command.
 Also, we need to stop and remove manually after finishing.

 ## Finals words and feedback

 We invite everyone who uses Conan Docker Tools images to use this new formulation, which should become official soon.
-These new images are the result of a long journey, where we learned from our mistakes and listened to the community to reach what we have today.
-We believe improvements should be added continuously to keep the CDT progressing, so please let us your feedback on issue [#205](https://github.com/conan-io/conan-docker-tools/issues/205).
+These new images are the result of a long journey where we learned from our mistakes and listened to the community to achieve what we have today.
+We believe improvements should be added continuously to keep the CDT progressing so please let us your feedback on issue [#205](https://github.com/conan-io/conan-docker-tools/issues/205).